spatie/laravel-query-builder/docs/features/filtering.md

 ## Callback filters

 If you want to define a tiny custom filter, you can use a callback filter.
-Using `AllowedFilter::callback(string $name, callable $filter)` you can specify a callable that will executed when the filter is requested.
+Using `AllowedFilter::callback(string $name, callable $filter)` you can specify a callable that will be executed when the filter is requested.

 The filter callback will receive the following parameters: `Builder $query, mixed $value, string $name`.
 You can modify the `Builder` object to add your own query constraints.